 Birthmarks do not have to be permanent.
 There are a variety of treatments that can help to reduce their appearance and even get rid of them completely.
 The most common treatments to reduce and remove birthmarks involve lasers.

-IPL, or intense pulsed light, photofacials are a popular treatment option in Washington, DC to improve the appearance of redness in the skin, such as that caused by sun damage, rosacea, flushing, age spots, and spider veins.
-Superficial red birthmarks may be able to be treated effectively with IPL photofacials.
+BBL, or broadband light, photofacials are a popular treatment option in Washington, DC to improve the appearance of redness in the skin, such as that caused by sun damage, rosacea, flushing, age spots, and spider veins.
+Superficial red birthmarks may be able to be treated effectively with BBL photofacials.
 This treatment works on the face, neck, chest, arms, back, legs, and even hands.
 It is gentle, safe, and effective, and involves no downtime, meaning you can return to your everyday activities immediately following treatment.
-IPL photofacials may take several sessions to achieve optimal results since it is so gentle.
+BBL photofacials may take several sessions to achieve optimal results since it is so gentle.

 A Vbeam laser is another popular and effective laser treatment option for birthmarks.
 It is a state-of-the-art pulsed-dye laser that can treat even extremely dark red birthmarks such as hemangiomas and port wine stains.
 Vbeam lasers use pulses of yellow light which are absorbed into the blood vessels, causing the blood to coagulate and be reabsorbed into the body.
 This creates clearer, more evenly toned skin!
 Vbeam laser treatments may require three to five sessions for optimal results, and are best used for vascular birthmarks.